 The front is windproof and splashproof, keeping out chills and stopping you from getting wet from road spray (if it's pouring down, it doesn't take long for the rain to soak through).
 The back of the gilet features a more mesh-like material which is less water-repellent but does allow for extra breathability.

-It's breathable enough that I found it comfortable in temperatures up to around 17 degrees before I became a bit too hot – at which point I could remove it and pack it into a jersey pocket.
-I found it most useful at the start of a morning ride, when the roads are still damp.
+It's breathable enough to be comfortable when temperatures rise; I was fine up to around 17 degrees before I became a bit too hot, at which point I could remove it and pack it into a jersey pocket (in its own pouch).

 The breathable mesh back also has some elasticity to it, which helps with the fit – I found it better in this regard than most that I've worn, helping to keep the shape nice and aerodynamic.